japanj/pugs-detection/data/README.md

 # Data folder

-This folder contains all input data used by the workflow and output data from the workflow.
+This folder contains all input datasets used in the workflow, including both raw data and processed data generated during data preparation steps.
+It does **not** store model prediction outputs.
+The model prediction outputs are saved in the top-level `results` folder (link to folder).

 ## Folder structure
 ```